 Step #2: Get Started with Email Segmentation

-In this section, I’ll give you an overview of email segmentation and teach you how to get started on its technical aspects.
+In this section, I’ll give you an overview of email marketing segmentation and teach you how to get started on its technical aspects.

 Email segmentation – particularly what’s called “micro segmentation” – can trigger a response and increase click-through rates.

-Email list owners are beginning to realize that meeting customers at the point of their need is crucial.
-Consumers now expect brands to personalize their emails and make their emails more relevant to the customer’s needs.benefits of email segmentation is that it enables you to respond to subscriber behaviors and thereby make each segment’s message relevant to those subscribers.
+Email marketing list owners are beginning to realize that meeting customers at the point of their need is crucial.
+Consumers now expect brands to personalize their emails and make their marketing emails more relevant to the customer’s needs.benefits of email list segmentation is that it enables you to respond to subscriber behaviors and thereby make each segment’s message relevant to those subscribers.

 So, how do you make sure that each segment of your email list receives the right message?
 Simply follow these guidelines: